 Duration assertion will check whether the response was received within the expected time.
 The assertion will be passed if the response was received within the given amount of time and it will be failed if not received in the given time.

-Use the following steps to setup duration assertion in JMeter.
+Use the following steps to set up duration assertions in JMeter.

 - Specify the duration in asserts in milliseconds.
 In the screenshot above, I have added 3000 milliseconds in duration.

 - Run the Test Plan and observe the results.
-In the screenshot below, on the five HTTP requests two of them are failed and other are passed.
+In the screenshot below, on the five HTTP requests, two of them failed and others are passed.
 Here one of the failed

 As the name suggested that size assertion checks the size of the response.
-In size assertion we set the limits for the size with specifying the size to be equal to, greater than or not equal to a given number of bytes.
-The assertion will be failed if size of the response received does not matches to the conditions provided.
+In size assertion, we set the limits for the size by specifying the size to be equal to, greater than, or not equal to a given number of bytes.
+The assertion will be failed if the size of the response received does not match the conditions provided.

-Use the following steps to setup size assertion in JMeter.
+Use the following steps to set up size assertions in JMeter.

-- To add size assertion in JMeter test plan, right click on Thread Group, go to Add>Assertions and click on Size Assertion.
+- To add size assertion in the JMeter test plan, right-click on Thread Group, go to Add>Assertions, and click on Size Assertion.

 - Specify the size to assert in bytes and also specify the type of comparison.
 In the screenshot above, I have added the size “71031” in bytes and selected “=” on the type of comparison.

 - Run the Test Plan and observe the results.
-In the screenshot below, among the five HTTP requests two of them are failed and other are passed.
-In the screenshot below, two requests are failed due to the request size is 71030 bytes.
+In the screenshot below, among the five HTTP requests, two of them failed and others are passed.
+In the screenshot below, two requests failed due to the request size being 71030 bytes.

-we will use XML assertion in JMeter to check whether the provided URL consist of valid XML data.
-If the invalid XML code found, failure will be reported with an assertion failure message.
+we will use XML assertion in JMeter to check whether the provided URL consists of valid XML data.
+If the invalid XML code is found, failure will be reported with an assertion failure message.

-To verify XML assertion, you just have to add XML Assertion same as the way of adding other assertions and run the test plan.
-Following screenshot shows the test result when tested with HTML page.
+To verify XML assertion, you just have to add XML Assertion same as the way of adding other assertions in Jmeter, and run the test plan.
+The following screenshot shows the test result when tested with an HTML page.

-Similar to the XML assertion, HTML assertion validates HTML syntax of the HTML document.
-It will check whether the response received is a well formed HTML, XHTML or XML document and show the validation messages.
+Similar to the XML assertion, HTML assertion validates the HTML syntax of the HTML document.
+It will check whether the response received is a well-formed HTML, XHTML, or XML document and show the validation messages.

-You can add HTML assertion going through Thread Group same as adding other assertions.
-You can select the document type and HTML formats such as HTML, XHTML or XML as shown on the screenshot below and run the test plan to view the results.
+You can add HTML assertions going through Thread Group same as adding other assertions in Jmeter.
+You can select the document type and HTML formats such as HTML, XHTML, or XML as shown in the screenshot below, and run the test plan to view the results.

 The Xpath assertion will find the specified HTML element in XPath format is present or not.
 It also returns the number of occurrences if the target element was found.